open-telemetry/oteps/text/0143-versioning-and-stability.md

 **Stable –** Stability guarantees apply, based on component tpye (API, SDK, Conventions, and Contrib).
 Long term dependencies may now be taken against these packages.

-**Deprecated –** this signal has been replaced but is still supported under LTS.
+**Deprecated –** this signal has been replaced but is still supported by the same stability gurantees.

 **Removed -** a deprecated signal is no longer supported, and is removed.